php-school/php8-appreciate/exercises/a-safe-space-for-nulls/problem/problem.md

 Create a program that exports a `User` object instance to a CSV file using the null safe operator to access it's member properties.

 You will have a variable named `$user` available in your PHP script.
-We will put it there, each time your program runs  and it will be populated with random data each time it runs.
+It is placed there automatically each time your program runs.
+It is populated with random data.

-Sometimes, a number of the properties may not exist and will be null.
+Sometimes, properties won't have a value set and will be null.

 With the null safe operator it is possible to access variables like so: